lild4d4/ARM-CPU/README.md

 1. Clone the repository
 2. Open Vivado
 3. Create a new project with the board "XC7A100TCSG324-1"
-4. In the project go to `add sources -> add or create design sources -> add Directories`
+4. In the project go to `add sources -> add or create design sources -> add Directories` select the `Module Sources` from the version you want to use then `finish`
+5.